How Long Is Life in the UK Test Valid For?

 How long is Life in the UK Test valid for?
 Indefinitely.
 There is no Life in the UK Test expiration date.
 Once you pass, the result remains valid for life and can be reused for Indefinite Leave to Remain (ILR) and British citizenship applications.

-This is confirmed in official guidance about proving your knowledge of English and life in the UK and the Life in the UK test.
+This is confirmed in the official government guidance about the Life in the UK test.
 The Home Office matches your application to your test record; it does not require a recent test date.

 Myth-busting: 7 common misconceptions